moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 Tasks take the same keys (`env_vars` and `compute_profile`) and can also take `dependencies`, which can be used to make a task dependent on other tasks completing successfully.

-You can define global environment variables under `dag.env_var`, making them available in all tasks.
+You can define global environment variables under `dag.env_vars`, making them available in all tasks.
 You can then override these by specifying the same environment variable key in the task.

 `compute_profile` can either be specified at `dag.compute_profile` to set it for all tasks, or at `dag.tasks.{task_name}.compute_profile` to override it for a specific task.